-- 1. Floating fish trap operators must be permitted pursuant to the General Equipment Provisions, Part 6 of this Subchapter. - 2.
+- 1. Floating fish trap operators must be permitted pursuant to RIMFR "General Equipment Provisions," Part 6 of this Subchapter. - 2.
 Allocation: During a single calendar year, the floating fish trap quota shall not be more than thirty-nine percent (39%) of the annual Rhode Island commercial quota. - 3.
-Minimum size: Twenty-six inches (26") - 4.
-Season: April 1 through December 31 - 5.
+Minimum size: Twenty-six inches (26") in total length. - 4.
+Season: April 1 through December 31. - 5.
 Possession limit: Unlimited.
-Once seventy percent (70%) of the seasonal allocation is projected to be harvested, the possession limit shall be five hundred (500) pounds per floating fish trap licensee per calendar day. - 6.
-Reporting: All floating fish trap operators shall keep daily records of striped bass landings and report landings to SAFIS every Monday, Wednesday, and Friday, of every week that the trap is in operation. - 7.
+Once seventy percent (70%) of the seasonal allocation is projected to be harvested the possession limit shall be five hundred (500) pounds per floating fish trap licensee per calendar day. - 6.
+When DEM has determined that the annual quota allocated to floating fish traps has been reached, the fishery will terminate. - 7.
+Reporting: All floating fish trap operators shall keep daily records of striped bass landings and report landings to SAFIS every Monday, Wednesday, and Friday, of every week that the trap is in operation. - 8.
 If the floating fish trap operators are found to be out of compliance with the reporting requirements, the operators will be notified, and default to following program: - a.
 April 1 through December 31: One hundred percent (100%) of the floating fish trap quota shall be available during this sub-period.
-Once seventy percent (70%) of the seasonal allocation is projected to be harvested, the possession limit shall be five hundred (500) pounds per floating fish trap licensee per calendar day.
+Once eighty percent (80%) of the seasonal allocation is projected to be harvested the possession limit shall be 500 pounds per floating fish trap licensee per calendar day.

-- C. Gill net Prohibition for Striped Bass: No person shall take or possess any striped bass while gillnetting, or while hauling a gillnet. - D. Hybrid or Cultured Striped Bass - Aquaculture-reared striped bass or hybrid striped bass brought into Rhode Island for sale or resale, which is wholly or partially processed, except for cultured striped bass or hybrid striped bass from a fish farm or processor which are a fully processed and packaged product whether fresh or frozen, shall have affixed to it a tag identifying it as an aquaculture product. - 2.
-Packages, containers, and each fish or fish product containing aquaculture products shall be tagged or labeled with a uniform series of fourteen (14) digit numbers and letters as shown in the example below:
+- C. Gillnet prohibition for Striped bass: No person shall take or possess any striped bass while gillnetting, or while hauling a gill net. - D. Hybrid Striped Bass Cultured Striped Bass: - Aquaculture-reared striped bass or hybrid striped bass brought into Rhode Island for sale or resale, which is wholly or partially processed, except for cultured striped bass or hybrid Striped bass from a fish farm or processor which are a fully processed and packaged product whether fresh or frozen, shall have affixed to it a tag identifying it as an aquaculture product. - 2.
+Packages, containers, and each fish or fish product containing aquaculture products shall be tagged or labeled with a uniform series of 14-digit numbers and letters as shown in the example below:

+'''

 MD = State of origin

+'''

-123 = Permit number (producing state issued permit number)
+= Permit number (producing state issued permit number)

 0889 = Month and year of shipment

-A1234 = Species ID and number of product
+A123 = Species ID and number of product 4

-- 3. Each fish or fish product shall have affixed to it a tag bearing the same information listed in § 3.11.2(D)(2) of this Part. - 4.
-The sale of this product shall be accompanied by a receipt showing: - a.
-The date of sale; - b.
-Name, address, and permit number of the aquaculture facility; - c.
-Numbers and species of striped bass sold; - d.
-Name of purchaser. - 5.
+- 3. Each fish or fish product shall have affixed to it a tag bearing the same information listed in § 3.9.2(D)(2) of this Part. - 4.
+The sale of this product shall be accompanied by a receipt showing: - a. the date of sale; - b. name, address, and permit number of the aquaculture facility; - c. numbers and species of Striped bass sold; - d. name of purchaser. - 5.
 Fish shipped in the round and filleted by the seller, shall have the tag removed and wrapped in with the fillets when sold. - 6.
-The consignee of each subsequent sale shall retain a copy of the bill of lading or similar accountable document for one (1) year, and make it available to the Department upon request.
+The consignee of each subsequent sale shall retain a copy of the bill of lading or similar accountable document for 1 year, and make it available to the Department upon request.